googleads/publisher-ads-lighthouse-plugin/lighthouse-ci/README.md

 installed in your CI environment.
 The can be done by adding the line `npm install -g lighthouse-plugin-publisher-ads@1.3.x` to your CI build rule.

-We recommend setting a
-specific major and minor versions (ex: 1.3.x) to ensure that unexpected regressions are not due to changes in the plugin.
+We recommend setting a specific patch version (ex: 1.3.1) to ensure that unexpected regressions are not due to changes in the plugin.

 ## Assertions